Chuan-Peng-Lab/Rstudio_docker/README.md

-# rstudio_docker (my working env)
+# rstudio_docker (working env of the lab)

 This repo is to ensure reproducibility of analyses from [Hu Chuan-Peng](https://huchuanpeng.com/)'s team.
-This [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) helped me to build and maintain this repo, many thanks.
+This [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) helped us to build and maintain this repo, many thanks.

 The primary purpose of this docker image is to ensure my collaborators can run `brms` across different platforms, so that they don't need to worry about the installation problems.